Blood Revolt: Indoctrine (2010)

 The concept of Indoctrine describes "a man's descent from alienation to martyrdom in eight chapters through religious indoctrination, madness, to bomb making, serial killing and ultimately revenge.
 It could be set anywhere throughout this world; all you need to do is turn on the news and you can see the inspiration".

-While some have interpreted the lyrics as cautioning against religious fanaticism, A.A.
-Nemtheanga clarified that this was incorrect: "There's absolutely no caution whatsoever, in fact if anything, it praises the dedication and sacrifice of the character.
-The album doesn't judge, that’s not the point".
+While some have interpreted the lyrics as cautioning against religious fanaticism, Nemtheanga clarified that this was incorrect: "There's absolutely no caution whatsoever, in fact if anything, it praises the dedication and sacrifice of the character.
+The album doesn't judge, that's not the point".